 The temple is believed to be built in the 5th century is mainly attracted by the devotees of a super-powerful god having a tough character wearing the garland of serpents, putting the pest of ashes over the body, and consuming poisonous drugs.

-He is also considered as the ideal figure that the Hindu women and girls pray to find husbands similar to him.
-Pashupatinath temple is the classic destination for spiritual devotees having its temple filled with amazing architectural designs, which were enlisted in UNESCO’s World Heritage List in 1979.
+He is also considered the ideal figure that the Hindu women and girls pray to find husbands similar to him.
+Pashupatinath temple is a classic destination for spiritual devotees having its temple filled with amazing architectural designs, which were enlisted in UNESCO’s World Heritage List in 1979.

-Since it is the first Hindu pilgrimage site, the non-Hindus are forbidden to enter the main temple but are allowed to enjoy every function in the temple premises.
+Since it is the first Hindu pilgrimage site, the non-Hindus are forbidden to enter the main temple but are allowed to enjoy every function on the temple premises.

 Facts About Pashupatinath